CyberFlameGO/svnpython/Doc/library/ctypes.rst

 actually work.
 Since some code samples behave differently under Linux, Windows, or Mac OS X, they contain doctest directives in comments.

-Note: Some code samples reference the ctypes :class:`c_int` type.
-This type is an alias for the :class:`c_long` type on 32-bit systems.
+Note: Some code sample references the ctypes :class:`c_int` type.
+This type is an alias to the :class:`c_long` type on 32-bit systems.
 So, you should not be confused if :class:`c_long` is printed if you would expect :class:`c_int` --- they are actually the same type.